NFL ODDS Hub

 The Packers are expected to be the better team, but to win $66.67 in profit, we must risk $100.

-A savvy bettor isn’t always trying to just bet on the team that they think will win.
+A savvy bettor isn’t always trying to just bet on the team they think will win.
 Instead, they will analyze the odds for both teams and decide which odds provide more value to them.

 NFL Totals